russolsen/transit/README.md

 This implementation's major.minor version number corresponds to the version of the Transit specification it supports.

-Currently on the basic JSON format is implemented.
+Currently on the JSON formats are implemented.
-JSON-Verbose and MessagePack is **not** implemented yet.
+MessagePack is **not** implemented yet.

 _NOTE: Transit is a work in progress and may evolve based on feedback.
 As a result, while Transit is a great option for transferring data between applications, it should not yet be used for storing data durably over time.
 This recommendation will change when the specification is complete._